aseemucla/FOODMEET/README.md

 An app to allow people to coordinate where they want to eat.

-All code is in the two zipped folders. foodmeet.zip contains AndroidStudio frontend code, while foodmeetbackend.zip has Node.js backend code.
+All code is in the two zipped folders. foodmeet.zip contains Android Studio frontend code, while foodmeetbackend.zip has Node.js backend code.